MogaNet: Multi-order Gated Aggregation Network: Experiments

 \subsection{Ablation and Analysis}

 We first ablate the spatial aggregation module and the channel aggregation module \textbf{CA}$(\cdot)$ in Table~\ref{tab:ablation} and Fig.~\ref{fig:ablation_interaction} (left).
-The spatial modules include \textbf{FD$(\cdot)$} and \textbf{Moga$(\cdot)$}, containing the \textbf{gating branch} and the context branch with multi-order DWConv layers \textbf{Multi-DW$(\cdot)$}.
+Spatial modules include \textbf{FD$(\cdot)$} and \textbf{Moga$(\cdot)$}, containing the \textbf{gating branch} and the context branch with multi-order DWConv layers \textbf{Multi-DW$(\cdot)$}.
 We found that all proposed modules yield improvements with favorable costs.
 Appendix~\ref{app:ablation} provides more ablation studies.
-Furthermore, we empirically show design modules can learn more middle-order interactions in Fig.~\ref{fig:ablation_interaction} (right) and visualize class activation maps (CAM) by Grad-CAM~\citep{cvpr2017grad} compared to existing models in Fig.~\ref{fig:analysis_gradcam}.
+Furthermore, Fig.~\ref{fig:ablation_interaction} (right) empirically shows design modules can learn more middle-order interactions, and Fig.~\ref{fig:analysis_gradcam} visualizes class activation maps by Grad-CAM~\citep{cvpr2017grad} compared to existing models.